7hekaka/newcytosim/doc/sim/fiber_dynamics.md

     speed = growing_speed * free_polymer

-In this equation, `free_polymer` is a number in [0,1], representing the fraction of free monomers:
+In this equation, `free_polymer` is a number in [0,1], representing the fraction of available monomers:

     free_polymer = 1.0 - sum(all_fiber_length) / total_polymer